 A food manufacturer implemented an inventory management and WMS solution to handle the volume and complexity of transactions after acquisition by larger international company.

 Food and beverage distributors aren’t seeing much competition from Amazon, but they soon may.
-Here are four more important steps that all food and beverage companies should be taking now to prepare for the potential threat from Amazon.
+Here are four steps all food and beverage companies should take to prepare for this potential threat.

 For big companies, acquisitions are the main innovation strategy driving product portfolio growth.
 For smaller, midmarket distributors they represent something else entirely: a very real threat.
 There are a few specific areas where food service distribution software, delivered via the cloud, can give smaller distributors a leg up.

 AI provides a compelling proposition for companies to be “competitive-proof” in a rapidly-evolving business environment.
 Here are 5 ways AI is showing great promise in improving F&B operations.

 FSMA has enacted new regulations protecting consumers in nearly every food segment.
 But for manufacturers, the regulations created challenges -- including processes that burden aging IT systems.